yoichitgy/hugo_yoichitgy/content/post/2015-08-29-dependency-injection-in-mvvm-architecture-with-reactivecocoa-part2-project-setup.md

     $(SRCROOT)/Carthage/Build/iOS/Result.framework
     $(SRCROOT)/Carthage/Build/iOS/Swinject.framework

 Again click the `+` button under Build Phases tab, select `New Copy Files Phase` and name the phase `Copy dSYMs`.
-Set its destination to `Products Directory`, and drag `Alamofire.framework.dSYM`, `Himotoki.framework.dSYM`, `ReactiveCocoa.framework.dSYM`, `Result.framework.dSYM`, `Swinject.framework.dSYM` from `Carthage/Build/iOS/` directory in Finder to the `Copy dSYMs` phase in Xcode.
+Set its destination to `Products Directory`, and drag `Alamofire.framework.dSYM`, `Himotoki.framework.dSYM`, `ReactiveCocoa.framework.dSYM`, `Result.framework.dSYM` and `Swinject.framework.dSYM` from `Carthage/Build/iOS/` directory in Finder to the `Copy dSYMs` phase in Xcode.
 Right click on `SwinjectMVVMExample` in Project Navigator and select `New Group`.
 Name the new group `dSYMs` and put the dSYM files that were added to Project Navigator automatically into the group to tidy up.

 ![Screenshot dSYMs Group](/images/post/2015-08/SwinjectMVVMExampleScreenshotCarthageScriptAnddSYMs.png)